 \subsection{Image Classification}

-We start by evaluating all methods on three MOO benchmark datasets: (1) Multi-MNIST~\citep{sabour2017dynamic}; (2) Multi-Fashion, and (3) Multi-Fashion + MNIST.
-In each dataset, two instances are sampled uniformly in random from the MNIST~\citep{lecun1998gradient} or Fashion-MNIST~\citep{xiao2017fashion} datasets.
-The two images are merged into a new image by placing one on the top-left corner and the other on the bottom-right corner.
-The sampled images can be shifted up to four pixels on each direction.
+We evaluate all methods on three MOO benchmark datasets: (1) Multi-MNIST~\citep{sabour2017dynamic}; (2) Multi-Fashion, and (3) Multi-Fashion + MNIST.
+In each dataset, two instances are sampled uniformly at random from the MNIST~\citep{lecun1998gradient} or Fashion-MNIST~\citep{xiao2017fashion} datasets.
+The two images are merged into a new image by placing one at the top-left corner and the other at the bottom-right corner.
+The sampled images can be shifted up to four pixels in each direction.
 Each dataset consists of 120,000 training examples and 20,000 test set examples.
 We allocate 10\% of each training set for constructing validation sets.
 We train 5 models for each baseline, using evenly spaced rays.
 The results are presented in Figure~\ref{fig:mmnist} and Table~\ref{tab:mnist}.
-HV calculated with reference point $(2, 2)$.
+The HV was calculated with reference point $(2, 2)$.
 PHN outperforms all other methods in terms of HV and uniformity, with significant improvement in run time.
-In order to better understand the behaviour of PHN while varying the input preference vector, we visualize the per-pixel prediction contribution in Section~\ref{sup:PHN_interp} of the Appendix.
+To better understand the behavior of PHN while varying the input preference vector, we visualize the per-pixel prediction contribution in Appendix~\ref{sup:PHN_interp}.